vekatze/neut/book/src/commands.md

 ### `--install DIR`

 If you pass `--install DIR` to `neut build`, the resulting binaries are copied to the specified directory.

-For example, if you're at the module's root, `neut build --install ./bin` will copy the resulting binaries into `(module-root)/bin/`.

 ### `--skip-link`